Modern Foreign Languages

 Year 10

-The AQA French and Spanish GCSE course will enable students to:
+The AQA French GCSE course will enable students to:

 • develop their ability to communicate confidently and coherently with native speakers in speech and writing, conveying what they want to say with increasing accuracy